ferdinandkeller/roman-numerals-rs/README.md

 This library can help you convert numbers in our [Base 10 Arabic Numeral System](https://en.wikipedia.org/wiki/Hindu–Arabic_numeral_system) to [Roman Numeral System](https://en.wikipedia.org/wiki/Roman_numerals), and vice versa.

+Using this library you can parse arbitrarily large numbers, including in the thousands, millions, billions, and above, as long as they fit into the `u128` type or smaller.

 It is compatible with all unsigned integer types, from `u8` to `u128`, including `usize`.

 ## Installation